djlowes/personal-site/app/data/about.md

 Today, I'm reshaping how people work at Junction.
 It turns out my year 12 psychology teacher made an impact to my career afterall.
 Now I get to do both brain science and business!
 <br><br>

-#### Top 10 Books
+#### Books
 Generally I find it difficult to rank books, there are so many that I have loved.
-My top 10 list is based on how *impactful books have been on my everyday life*.<br><br>
+My top 10 list is based on how *impactful books have been on my everyday life*.<br>
 1. The Art of Communication - Thich Nhat Hanh<br>
 2. The Checklist Manifesto - Atul Gawande<br>
 3. Moonwalking with Einstein - Joshua Foer<br>